(Urgent Question): To ask the Secretary of State for Foreign and Commonwealth Affairs if he will make a statement on Turkey and Syria.

-I commend the Foreign Secretary on his sober and sensible response to what is, after all, a geostrategic disaster.
+I commend the Foreign Secretary for his sober and sensible response to what is, after all, a geostrategic disaster.
 The most immediate threat to British and European security will arise from the escape of Daesh terrorists as a result of the increased conflict in the area.
 Can he reconsider with his Cabinet colleagues our approach to taking back the people who are of British or European origin and making them face British and European justice, rather than leaving them at risk in the area, and bringing back their families, so that we do not see them raised as another generation of terrorists to threaten us in the future?

 My right hon.
 Friend makes a powerful point.
 We certainly want to see those responsible for atrocities and crimes given justice in the region, so far as that is practical.
 One of the key points that has come out of the latest turn of events with Turkey is that that has become more, not less, difficult.
 In relation to the question of returns, we do not want to see foreign fighters returning to this country, but as I made clear in an earlier answer, we are looking at whether orphans and unaccompanied minors who bear UK nationality can be given safe passage to return to the UK, because, as he said, it is utterly unfair that such innocents should be caught in the crossfire.

 The Foreign Secretary will no doubt have seen the casualties from Turkey’s assault on northern Syria on our TV screens.
-Can he give an unequivocal condemnation from the Government of Turkey’s invasion, and can he tell us what steps he is taking to ensure that people in northern Syria are being protected from the invasion by Turkey?
+Can he give an unequivocal condemnation of the Government of Turkey’s invasion, and can he tell us what steps he is taking to ensure that people in northern Syria are being protected from the invasion by Turkey?

 The hon.
 Gentleman raises concerns, as others have.
 As I mentioned earlier, we have, along with our EU partners, condemned Turkey’s actions.
 We have done that because of the humanitarian situation and the impact on refugees and on the broader stability that so many Members are concerned about.
 We will look at doing what we can to get the swiftest end to that military incursion, which will put us in the best position, given the circumstances, to alleviate the worsening humanitarian situation.